 I’m currently planning the salary review process for a client.
 The general principle is that we reward for performance.
 It’s something I’ve heard expressed many times before and on one level it makes sense.
 Why not give more to your best performers?
 The problem is that salary budgets have been low for years (less than 3%) so practically it becomes very difficult to adequately differentiate between average and excellent performance.
 So does performance related pay work?

-If you are placing all your hopes on a 1% additional salary increase, being enough to motivate your top performers then you will be disappointed.
+An additional 1% salary increase is not enough to motivate your top performers.
+If you are placing all your hopes on this then you will be disappointed.
 The actual quantum involved will be minute once tax and National Insurance are taken off the gross increase.
+And this is where performance related pay gets unstuck.
 I’d go as far as to say if this is your only strategy to motivate your top performers then you shouldn’t bother.
 Why?
 Because if you are robbing the performing bulk of your organisation to give a little extra to the best performers, you will turn off the backbone of your workforce.

 Should I bother rewarding for performance then?